overprotocol/overprotocol.github.io/docs/developers/client-apis.md

 ### Deploying a contract using JSON_RPC {#deploying-contract}

 This section includes a demonstration of how to deploy a contract using only the RPC interface.
 There are alternative routes to deploying contracts where this complexity is abstracted away—for example, using libraries built on top of the RPC interface such as [web3.js](https://web3js.readthedocs.io/) and [web3.py](https://github.com/ethereum/web3.py).
 These abstractions are generally easier to understand and less error-prone, but it is still helpful to understand what is happening under the hood.

-The following is a straightforward smart contract called `Multiply7` that will be deployed using the JSON-RPC interface to an Ethereum node.
-This tutorial assumes the reader is already running a Geth node.
-More information on nodes and clients is available [here](/developers/docs/nodes-and-clients/run-a-node).
-Please refer to individual [client](/developers/docs/nodes-and-clients/) documentation to see how to start the HTTP JSON-RPC for non-Geth clients.
-Most clients default to serving on `RPC_URL`.

 ```javascript
 contract Multiply7 {